briblanch/lightman/README.md

 ### Sequence
 #### Properties
 - `notes:<Array<Note>>` -  An array of notes that Lightman listens.
 - `repeats:<Int|Array<Int>>` - An integer or array of integers that tells Lightman how many times `notes` must be repeated before the sequence is recognized.
 If it is an integer, Lightman will wait to recognized the sequence that many times every time the sequence is played.
-If it is an array, Lightman will wait to recognized the sequence untill the value in the array, in order.
+If it is an array, Lightman will wait to recognized the sequence until the value in the array, in order.
 For example, `repeats: [2, 3]` would wait to recognized the sequence till it has been played 2 times the first time the sequence is played and 3 times the second time the sequence is played.
 - `action(seqTimesPlayed, elTimesPlayed)` - The function that is called when `notes` is recognized `repeats` times.
     - `seqTimesPlayed:<Int>` - The number of times the sequence has been repeated in the current playing of the parent element.
     - `elTimesPlayed:<Int>` - The number of times the parent element has been played throughout the whole song.